 Perhaps the most important thing a married couple in Wisconsin can do to protect one another from financial ruin is to consult with an estate planning attorney, along with a financial planner and an insurance expert.
 In order to fully protect your loved ones, it is essential to create or update estate planning documents prior to your death.
 By taking care of this before an issue arises, you and your spouse remain in control.
 If instead you choose to rely on the courts to ascertain your intent, it will likely be both costly and time consuming for your widow or widower and other loved ones.
 Because your end of life wishes may change, it is a good idea to have a capable Wisconsin estate planning lawyer review your estate plan on a regular basis.

 If you would like to discuss your estate plan with an experienced lawyer, call Attorney Daniel J. Krause at (608) 268-5751.
 At the Krause Law Offices, our hardworking Madison-area estate planning lawyer is here to answer your questions and help you plan for your surviving spouse’s future.
 Mr. Krause helps clients located throughout Wisconsin with probate matters, trusts, wills, health care documents, powers of attorney, and other estate planning tools.
-To schedule a free consultation with a dedicated estate planning attorney, please do not hesitate to contact the Krause Law Offices through our website.
+To schedule a consultation with a dedicated estate planning attorney, please do not hesitate to contact the Krause Law Offices through our website.

 Milwaukee Case Demonstrates Why Merely Creating a Will is Not Always a Sufficient Estate Plan in Wisconsin, Wisconsin Probate & Estate Planning Lawyer Blog, August 7, 2012